This article covers:

 In the case of projects, they can be linked to other projects (e.g. parent projects) while project related entities link to projects (for example issues, risks, tasks, time entries and approvals).
 If we allowed projects to be deleted, we would also have to delete all these related entities and references, which would compromise the audit trail and history of items in PPO.

-Similarly, employees can be linked to users and can also referenced in any entity that have employee fields.
+Similarly, employees can be linked to users and can also be referenced in any entity that has employee fields.
 If we allowed employees to be deleted we would again have to remove all these references.

 A similar problem exists in respect of programmes.

 Global filters can however be set up to hide these entities from the front-end so that they no longer appear in drop-down lists or on the list pages.
 For more information on filters, refer to the following knowledge base article.